Aarception/Mo-information-security-portfolio/README.md

 ##### ***2. Though the letter and contents addressed to Alphabet's Board of Directors is complete, enveloped, and postmarked, it has not been released for mail transmission.
 I have reserved it for review and confirmation of requirement.
 Truthfully, I have been hoping for a reason to dispense with it all, and will review against that rubric on Wednesday.***

-##### ***It remains to be seen how any of the two disclaimers' find a successful pathway to resolution considering my offers at engagement have been soundly rebuffed, without any alternative recourse offered or provided hy the institution.***
+##### ***It remains to be seen how any of the two disclaimers' find a successful pathway to resolution considering my offers at engagement have been soundly rebuffed, without any alternative recourse offered or provided by the institution.***

 ---